 - You have provided the necessary information on the configuration page. - The information you provided is valid or in the correct format.
-For example, if the runtime environment you specified is associated with another cluster configuration. - The information you provided is valid or in the correct format.
-For example, if the runtime environment you specified is associated with another cluster configuration.
+For example, the runtime environment shouldn't be associated with another advanced configuration.

 When you use managed identity as a Secure Agent credential, you need to add the key ccs.azure.k8s.prevalidation.agent.clientid to the runtime property in the advanced configuration.